publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch77/schI/ptA/m__us_usc_t42_s6212a.md

     (c) __Savings clause__

         Nothing in this section limits the authority of the President under the Constitution, the International Emergency Economic Powers Act ([50 U.S.C.
 1701][/us/usc/t50/s1701] et seq.) or regulations issued under that Act (other than section 754.2 of title 15, Code of Federal Regulations), the National Emergencies Act ([50 U.S.C.
 1601][/us/usc/t50/s1601] et seq.), part B of title II of the Energy Policy and Conservation Act ([42 U.S.C.
 6271][/us/usc/t42/s6271] et seq.), the Trading With the Enemy Act (50 U.S.C.
 App.
-1 et seq.) \[now [50 U.S.C.
-4301][/us/usc/t50/s4301] et seq.\], or any other provision of law that imposes sanctions on a foreign person or foreign government (including any provision of law that prohibits or restricts United States persons from engaging in a transaction with a sanctioned person or government), including a foreign government that is designated as a state sponsor of terrorism, to prohibit exports.
+1 et seq.), <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  or any other provision of law that imposes sanctions on a foreign person or foreign government (including any provision of law that prohibits or restricts United States persons from engaging in a transaction with a sanctioned person or government), including a foreign government that is designated as a state sponsor of terrorism, to prohibit exports.

     (d) __Exceptions and presidential authority__